rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "Folder Organization" "redux-folder-organization" %}}

 There are many different approaches for organizing your folder in a React and Redux application.
 However, there is no silver bullet.
-You should read a couple of articles about the topic but then go with the solution that fits best to your and your teams needs.
+You should read a couple of articles about the topic but then go with the solution that fits best with you and your team's needs.
 If you are looking for an article about the topic, I can highly recommend the one by {{% a_blank "Jack Hsu" "http://jaysoo.ca/2016/02/28/organizing-redux-application/" %}} which suggests a way to organize your code in a scaling application.
 It can be boiled down to two key takeaways.

 ### First key takeaway: folder organization by feature.